aspose-cells/Aspose.Cells-API-References/english/go-cpp/FormulaSettings/GetForceFullCalculation/_index.md

 ## GetForceFullCalculation function

-Indicates whether calculates all formulas every time when a calculation is triggered.
+Indicates whether it calculates all formulas every time when a calculation is triggered.

 ```go